RIGHT() Function in Salesforce [Formula Syntax & Examples]

-In this Salesforce Tutorial, we will learn about Salesforce Right Function.
-We will also learn the syntax and real-world scenarios where we can use the Salesforce Right Function.
+In this article, we will learn about the RIGHT() Function in Salesforce.
+We will also learn the syntax and real-world scenarios where we can use the Salesforce right function.

-This Salesforce RIGHT() Function, is used to return the specified number of characters from the end of a text string.
-In simple terms, you can say that the RIGHT() Function extract the number of character specified from the right side of the string.
+This Salesforce RIGHT() function returns the specified number of characters from the end of a text string.
+In simple terms, you can say that the RIGHT() function extracts the number of characters specified from the right side of the string.

-You can use this function when some important information that you require is on the right end side of the string.
-Some popular use cases of the RIGHT() function are extracting product code, last name, email domain, campaign code, etc.
+You can use this function when some important information that you require is on the right side of the string.
+Some popular uses of the RIGHT() function include extracting product codes, last names, email domains, campaign codes, etc.

-Furthermore, there are some considerations that you must remember while working with the RIGHT() function in Salesforce.
+Furthermore, there are some considerations you should keep in mind when using the RIGHT() function in Salesforce.

 • You can use the auto-number fields as text fields in Salesforce RIGHT function formulas.

-The syntax of the Salesforce RIGHT function is as given below:
+The syntax of the Salesforce RIGHT function is as follows:

 RIGHT(text, num_chars)